IstvanGercsak/TheMonkees/README.md

 - **Set up**:
     - As my first step and as I use local IDE for create the project, I installed the Git locally and synchronized my local IDE with the local git.
-I use Pycharm for the front end development and there is a helpful built in deployment tools.
+I use IntelliJ Pycharm for the front end development with its helpful built in deployment tools.
     After I created a Git and GitHub repository, I could start to work.
 - **Commits**:
-    - After every small piece and increment I made commit to my local Git repository.
+    - After every small piece and increment, I made commit to my local Git repository.
 After that on the end of the bigger section that gives value to my project I pushed my modification to my GitHub repository.

 ## Content